 Compassionate Communities

-Celebrating Compassion within Our Communities
+Celebrating Compassion Within Our Communities.

-The care we provide here at Tapping House touches lives far beyond the walls of our Hospice.
 It’s our fundamental belief that compassion exists in abundance within our local communities, and that together we can make sure no one faces challenges alone.
-So many people find it incredibly difficult to talk about death, dying and bereavement and often feel uncomfortable with issues and emotions around this subject.

 We are committed to addressing these important issues.

-Compassion is the thread that weaves people together
+Compassion is the thread that weaves people together.

 “At the heart of a Compassionate Community is the understanding that everyone has a role in supporting one another, especially during times of crisis and loss.”